 £362

-It’s likely that your average monthly cost will fall somewhere between these amounts.
+It’s likely that your average monthly cost of owning a dog or a cat will fall somewhere between these amounts.
 For example, the average dog owner in the UK spends around £252 per month on their pet.
 Food, especially, can get expensive if your pet has specific dietary needs.

 Veterinary bills, pet sitters and other occasional costs of owning a pet

-So you’ve included all the ongoing costs of pet ownership in your monthly and annual budgets, and you’re confident you can afford to give your new pet a good life.
+So you’ve included all the monthly costs of owning a pet into both your monthly and annual budgets, and you’re confident you can afford to give your new friend a good life.
 That’s great!
 But you should also be prepared for some additional costs.

 Pet sitting and long-term temporary housing